-52 (p) "Sexual orientation" means heterosexuality, bisexuality, homosexuality, or gender 53 identity or expression, whether actual or perceived;
+52 (p) "Sexual orientation" means heterosexuality, bisexuality, homosexuality, or gender

+53 identity or expression, whether actual or perceived;

-54 (q) The term "basic universal design" means the design of products and environments 55 to be useable by all people, to the greatest extent possible, without the need for adaptation or 56 specialization; and
+54 (o) (q) The term "basic universal design" means the design of products and environments 55 to be useable by all people, to the greatest extent possible, without the need for adaptation or 56 specialization.

-57 (p) (r) "Assistance animal" means any service, therapy, or support animal, weighing less 58 than one hundred fifty pounds, with or without specific training or certification, that works, provides 59 assistance, or performs tasks for the benefit of a person with a disability, or provides emotional support that alleviate one or more identified symptoms or effects of a person's disability.
-60
+57 (p) (r) "Assistance animal" means any service, therapy or support animal, weighing less 58 than 150 pounds, with or without specific training or certification, that works, provides assistance, 59 or performs tasks for the benefit of a person with a disability, or provides emotional support that 60 alleviate one or more identified symptoms or effects of a person's disability.